aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-6.md

 the throughput is picking back up.
 It's looking like a little bit over a kilobyte a second.
 Still slower than before the HW debiasing, but still faster than when the circuit wasn't powered :P NOW I will let this run overnight.

+UPDATE: Monday March 03 2014 1209:

+Well, I'm still getting about the same results statistically, and they aren't where they need to be, regardless of debiasing.
+Whatever remaining noise on the comparator output needs to be hunted down and eliminated.
+I propose two possible solutions:

+* The output is digital.
+Perhaps we need to separate digital and analog grounds.
+I can use the ground on the arduino board for this purpose, I suppose.
+* I need a capacitor between the amplifying op-amp and the comparator.
+I'm actually leaning towards this being the culprit at the moment, though the separated analog and igital grounds is --from what I've read-- good design practice in any case.